hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-bedload.md

 where $\rho_{w}$ is the density of water; $s$ is the ratio of sediment grain and water density (typically 2.68) {cite:p}`schwindt_hydro-morphological_2017`; $g$ is gravitational acceleration; and $D_{pq}$ is the characteristic grain diameter of the sediment class (cf. {ref}`gaia-sed`).
 Note that the dimensionless expression $\Phi$ and the dimensional expression $q_{b}$ represent unit bedload (i.e., bedload normalized by a unit of width). **Gaia outputs are dimensional and correspond to $q_{b}$** (recall the **VARIABLES FOR GRAPHIC PRINTOUTS** definitions in the {ref}`General Parameters section <gaia-gen>`) where the unit of width corresponds to the edge length of a numerical mesh cell over which the mass fluxes are calculated.

 Equation {eq}`eq-phi-gaia` expresses only the dimensional conversion for bedload transport (i.e., the way how dimensions are removed or added to sediment transport).
-In fact, this is only the first step to solve the other side of a bedload equation by means of a (semi-) empirical formula.
+In fact, this is only the first step to solve the other side of a bedload equation using a (semi-) empirical formula.
 To calculate $\Phi_{b}$, Gaia provides a set of (semi-) empirical formulae, which can be modified with user Fortran files and defined in the Gaia steering file with the **BED-LOAD TRANSPORT FORMULA FOR ALL SANDS** `integer` keyword. {numref}`Table %s <tab-gaia-bl-formulae>` lists possible integers for the keyword to define a bedload transport formulae, including references to original publications, formula application ranges, and the names of the Fortran source files for modifications.

 ```{csv-table} *Bedload transport formulae implemented in Gaia with application limits regarding the grain diameter $D$, **cross section-averaged** Froude number $Fr$, slope $S$, water depth $h$, and flow velocity $u$.
 The Fortran files live in the TELEMAC source/gaia directory.*
 :header: Gaia, Author(s), $D$, "*{term}`Fr <Froude number>`*; $S$; $h$; and $u$", User Fortran